 Mohammad Shirkhoda1 and Ehsan Soltani2*

-1Department of Surgical Oncology, Cancer Institute, Tehran University of Medical Sciences, Tehran, Iran
+1Department of Surgical Oncology, Tehran University of Medical Sciences, Iran

-2Department of Surgical Oncology, Surgical Oncology Research Center, Mashhad University of Medical Sciences, Mashhad, Iran
+2Department of Surgical Oncology, Mashhad University of Medical Sciences, Iran

-Presence of supraclavicular lymph node metastasis as first symptoms in retroperitoneal Extragonadal Germ Cell Tumor (EGGCT) is not common but this phenomenon has been well recognized and does not mean inoperable stage of disease.
-While there is limited literature on the management of cervical lymph node metastases in retroperitoneal EGGCT, we present our case that underwent selective neck dissection for post-chemotherapy residual disease.
-Six months evaluation revealed no finding of recurrence in imaging modalities and also the level of tumor markers.
+Presence of supraclavicular lymph node metastasis as first symptoms in retroperitoneal Extra Gonadal Germ Cell Tumor (EGGCT) is not common but this phenomenon has been well recognized and does not mean inoperable stage of disease.
+While there is limited literature on the management of cervical lymph node metastases in retroperitoneal EGGCT, we present our case who underwent selective neck dissection for post-chemotherapy residual disease.
+6 months evaluation revealed no finding of recurrence in imaging modalities and also the level of tumor markers.

 Extra-gonadal germ cell tumor; Nonseminomatous tumor; Lymph node metastasis; Selective neck dissection

-Shirkhoda M, Soltani E. Management of Cervical Lymph Nodes Metastasis of Nonseminomatous Extragonadal Carcinoma: Report of a Rare Case.
+Shirkhoda M, Soltani E. Management of Cervical Lymph Nodes Metastasis of Nonseminomatous Extra Gonadal Carcinoma - Report of a Rare Case.
 Clin Oncol.
-2018; 3: 1536.
+2018; 3: 1540.